 From Chats to Skills: Why Slack Is Your Learning Secret Weapon

 If you’re a UK SME looking for a way to upskill your team and build a culture of learning, you’re probably looking for something that’s simple, affordable, and gets results.
-That’s where Slack channels come in!
-Already a favourite for workplace communication, Slack is also a brilliant platform for creating and sharing learning collections.

-So, what’s a learning collection?
-Also known as a learning bundle or curated set, it’s a curated mix of resources centred on a specific topic or skill, like articles, videos, e-learning courses, or even discussion prompts.
-Pair these with Slack, and you’ve got an easy, engaging way to help your team learn and grow.
+Also known as a learning bundle or curated set, it’s a deliberately chosen mix of resources centred on a specific topic or skill: articles, videos, short learning activities, prompts, or discussion starters.

 Let’s explore why Slack channels are perfect for this and how you can get started.